• Skip to main content

 • and walnuts are all favorites.

-Lastly, it is important to make sure the nuts are unsalted for safe, healthy digestion.
+Lastly, it is vital to make sure the nuts are unsalted for safe, healthy digestion.

 Seeds

-Similar to nuts, squirrels enjoy eating seeds and can benefit from the abundant nutrients that reside within their small stature.
-They are easy to store but are also high in fiber so they can remain satiated longer.
+Like nuts, squirrels enjoy eating seeds and can benefit from the abundant nutrients that reside within their small stature.
+They are easy to store but are also high in fiber, so they can remain satiated longer.

 Healthy seeds for squirrels to eat include poppy seeds, pumpkin seeds, safflower seeds, sesame seeds, and sunflower seeds.